CLoD-GS: Continuous Level-of-Detail via 3D Gaussian Splatting: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.} Our evaluations are performed on 12 real-world scenes from three challenging public datasets: the BungeeNeRF dataset \citep{xiangli2022bungeenerf} (8 scenes), the Tanks and Temples dataset \citep{knapitsch2017tanks} (2 scenes), and the Deep Blending dataset \citep{hedman2018deep} (2 scenes).
+\textbf{Datasets.} Our evaluations are performed on 12 real-world scenes from three challenging public datasets: the BungeeNeRF dataset \citep{xiangli2022bungeenerf} (8 scenes), the Tanks and Temples dataset \citep{knapitsch2017tanks} (2 scenes), the Deep Blending dataset \citep{hedman2018deep} (2 scenes) and the MipNeRF360 dataset \citep{barron2022mipnerf360}.
 For all experiments, we follow the original 3DGS train/test split to ensure fair comparisons.